 How we help: we use our expertise to provide academic support.
-Coaching allows your child to practice math skills in a slower and less stressful setting.
-We use multisensory approaches as well as stories, metaphors, and play.
-These techniques not only make mathematic concepts easier to understand but also assist to remember and access the information later.
+Coaching allows your child to practise math skills in a slower and less stressful setting.
+We use multi-sensory approaches as well as stories, metaphors, and play.
+These techniques not only make mathematical concepts easier to understand but also assist to remember and access the information later.

 General Learning Disability